 Crevice in the middle

-If this line done not reach the tip of your tongue, it means that you have a weak stomach or that you are suffering from digestive problems.
+If this line doesn’t reach the tip of your tongue, it means that you have a weak stomach or that you’re suffering from digestive problems.
 This may be due to a lack of nutrients.
 You may have gas, or feel like you don’t have enough energy to get through the day.

-To solve this problem, eat a healthier diet, and try not to mix different food groups, such as fruit and protein.
-Do whatever you can to speed up your digestive process, and try eating an apple or pear on an empty stomach.
+To solve this problem, eat a healthier diet.
+You can try not to mix different food groups, such as fruit and protein.
+Do whatever you can to speed up your digestive process.
+Also, try eating an apple or pear on an empty stomach.

 If you find that you have lots of canker sores in your mouth, or if you get them on a regular basis, this could be an indication that you are lacking certain nutrients such as vitamin B6, iron or niacin.
 Eat more lentils, red meat, eggs and dairy products.

-Make a cup of nettle tea and, if you continue to feel ill, make an appointment with your doctor so that he or she can do blood work and make sure you don’t have anemia.
+Make a cup of nettle tea and, if you continue to feel ill, make an appointment with your doctor.
+They can prescribe a blood work to make sure you don’t have anemia.

 Small horizontal crevices

-This means that your body is not absorbing minerals as it should.
+Crevices are health signals that may indacate your body is not absorbing minerals as it should.
 Another sign of this problem is a lack of energy or vitality.
 Although your tongue does have a number of small grooves, problems tend to arise when you have a greater number of large crevices.

-One way to solve this problem is to eat foods that will help nourish your spleen, such as barley, beets, oatmeal, parsley, carrots, squash, celery, cabbage and swiss chard.
+One way to solve this problem is to eat foods that will help nourish your spleen.
+You could eat barley, beets, oatmeal, parsley, carrots, squash, celery, cabbage and swiss chard.

-In addition to being a physical annoyance, this condition indicates an emotional problem.
+In addition to being a physical annoyance, this condition may indicate an emotional problem.
 It may be a signal that you are too stressed, sad, depressed, anxious, distressed or nervous.
-To prevent this problem, try to stay on the positive find and search for solutions to your problems.
+To prevent this problem, try to stay on the positive side and search for solutions to your problems.

 Swollen with a thick white layer on top

-This means that there is too much mucous in your body, or that your body lacks certain good bacteria (because not all bacteria are bad).
+This means that there is too much mucous in your body, or that your body lacks certain good bacteria; remember, not all bacteria is bad.
 To fix this situation, we recommend that you stop consuming dairy products and that you add more green foods to your diet (broccoli, cabbage, peas, lettuce, celery, swiss chard, spinach).